 Filing Fee: $20

-When starting an LLC, your TN Registered Agent is your intermediary or a representative of your brand who accepts and helps handle/process all official documents like state filings, tax forms, legal notices, and so forth.
-In some states you can be your own, or elect someone within your organization but you should check with the TN to be sure.
+When starting a Tennessee LLC, a Registered Agent is your intermediary or a representative of your brand who accepts and helps handle/process all official documents like state filings, tax forms, legal notices, and so forth.

-Typically it comes down to either hiring a 3rd-party professional and paying up to $160/yr, or you can get a certified agent free of charge when you Incorporate with IncFile.
+Typically it comes down to either hiring a 3rd-party professional and paying up to $160/yr, or you can get a certified agent free of charge when you form an LLC with a service like IncFile.
 They take care of handling the paperwork in a timely manner for you along with a lot more depending on your specific startup package.

 Filing Fee: $50 per member; $300 min & $3,000 max.